thormagnusson/scoring/PartI/chapter_1.md

     m = Scale.minor.degrees;
-    m.add(12) // but try to run this line many times, the array won’t grow forever
+    m.add(12) // but try to run this line many times, the array won't grow forever

 ### Lists